navikt/soknadsfillager/README.md

 ## Building locally
+* Docker needs to be installed on the local computer in order to start a local test database for running tests.
 * Build with `mvn clean install`
 * Start application with `java -jar fillager/target/fillager.jar`
 * There are scripts to bring up postgres and the whole archiving system locally in [archiving-infrastructure](https://github.com/navikt/archiving-infrastructure/).